stfnhmplr/homebridge-synology/README.md

 - get the current system or average disk temperature
 - get the current cpu load
 - get the disk usage quote (it is the average usage if you have more than one volume)

+# Issues
+Please double check your config.json before opening an issue.
+When you open an issue provide a detailed description of your problem and add your config.json (without password).

 # Roadmap
 - Polling feature with ping